If you have Medi-Cal and other insurance,

 Sacramento, CA 95899-7424

 If you have other health insurance coverage, the computer system will be coded to show other health insurance.
 If this information is incorrect you can contact your county eligibility worker to temporarily override this information.
-The correct information then needs to be reported to DHCS.
-To correct this information,
+Better yet you can correct your information ONLINE!

 If you are having a claims payment problem with a provider, you may call the Beneficiary and HIPAA Privacy Help Desk at (916) 636-1980.

-Exceptions: The Medi-Cal Access Program, a separate program administered by DHCS, is only available to insured women whose insurance does not cover maternity services or with maternity-only deductibles or co-payments greater than $500.
-For more information on MCAP, see Chapter 2, Section C.3.b.
-Similarly, the federal Breast & Cervical Cancer Treatment Program is only available to women with no other creditable coverage that covers her breast or cervical cancer treatment.
+Federal Breast & Cervical Cancer Treatment Program is only available to women with no other creditable coverage that covers her breast or cervical cancer treatment.
 Women applying for the state-only Breast & Cervical Cancer Treatment Program (BCCTP) must be uninsured or underinsured.
-For more information on BCCTP, see Chapter 3, Section E.1.
 Copied from Western Poverty Guide – Page 40 on dual coverage

 Excerpt of email from DHCA